Skip to Content

 Monitoring Food Intake and Weight in Snakes

 Monitoring your snake’s food intake and weight is vital to prevent overfeeding or underfeeding.
+To ensure you’re providing the right amount of food, feed your snake prey that is about 10% of its body weight, considering safe prey size guidelines.
 Create a feeding chart to track your snake’s meals, and weigh them regularly.
 Here are 4 tips to help you:

 1. Weight tracking methods: Use a digital scale for accuracy.